24bcs10222/book-connect/README.md

 ng serve --port 3000
 ```

- ### Note: The UI currently does not have full basic functionality.
+ ### Note: The UI currently does not have full basic functionality yet.